okwolf/words/_posts/2018-08-03-test-code-not-sanity.md

 ## easy

 This is one of the more commonly used definitions of simple, and likely one of the most dangerous as well.
-[Rich Hickey](https://twitter.com/richhickey) (Clojure's benevolent dictator for life) gave an entire talk about [simple vs easy](https://youtu.be/rI8tNMsozo0?t=50s), but to summarize: easy is subjective and simple is objective.
+[Rich Hickey](https://twitter.com/richhickey) (Clojure's benevolent dictator for life) gave an entire talk about simple vs easy, but to summarize: easy is subjective and simple is objective.
 This measure depends on individual ability and experience more than anything universally measurable.
 The ease of a task is inversely proportional to the effort and pain needed to accomplish it.

+{% include youtube.html id="rI8tNMsozo0?start=50" %}

 When applied to the world of testing, this sort of mindset leads to [snapshot tests](https://facebook.github.io/jest/docs/en/snapshot-testing.html) and similar approaches.
 While these are certainly _easy_ to setup and write, I personally find them to be fairly low value.
 They are documenting and blindly trusting existing software implementations instead of specifying what the behavior of the software _should_ be.